 The Eiffel Tower © ainet

 It is impossible not to fall in love with Paris.
-The city's people are stylish and flirtatious, its architecture seductive, its restaurants and nightlife devoted to the pursuit of pleasure and its streets are scattered with dreams.
+The city's people are stylish and flirtatious, its architecture interesting, its restaurants and nightlife devoted to the pursuit of pleasure, and its shopping famously fashionable.

-There is no 'best time' to visit Paris; in every season the city is always alive.
-Summer days are spent lazing on the banks of the Seine, sipping coffee at a sidewalk cafï¿½, or idling in one of the city's many gardens or forests.
-On autumn afternoons the brisk walk from the Eiffel Tower through the Parc du Champ de Mars and up to the glittering Champs Elysï¿½es is accompanied with a carpet of leaves crunching underfoot.
+There is no best time to visit Paris; in every season the city is alive and captivating.
+Summer days are spent lazing on the banks of the Seine, sipping coffee at sidewalk cafes, or idling in one of the city's many gardens or forests.
+On autumn afternoons the brisk walk from the Eiffel Tower through the Parc du Champ de Mars and up the glittering Champs Elysees is accompanied by a carpet of leaves crunching romantically underfoot.
 Winter nights induce a warm glow ice-skating in the outdoor rink at the Hotel de Ville.
 And in spring the passions of performers fill the air outside the Pompidou Centre and the nose is tickled with the subtle scents of flowering gardens.

-There is an otherworldliness to this city, where beauty and elegance are favoured over purpose and practicality.
+There is an otherworldliness to Paris, where beauty and elegance are favoured over purpose and practicality.
 Centuries of urban development have the appearance of having being mastered by a single hand with a strong sense of balance, contrast and aesthetics.
-The views from the Eiffel Tower or Sacrï¿½ Coeur reveal hundreds of iconic attractions for the snapshot visitor, but the best way to see this city is by tucking your map back in your pocket and allowing yourself to get lost on its streets and avenues, discovering the city for yourself.
+The views from the Eiffel Tower or Sacre Coeur reveal hundreds of iconic attractions for the snapshot visitor, but the best way to see this city is by tucking map in pocket and getting delightfully lost on its streets and avenues by just wandering around.

 Become our Paris Travel Expert